 Google Optimize offers A/B, multivariate, and split URL testing, funnel analysis, basic segmentation and campaign management functionality, and a code-free visual editor with a coding option.
 As a free option, it lacks the frills paid testing and optimization tools offer, including the heatmaps, funnel analysis, advanced personalization, and program management functionality higher-end tools like Freshmarketer offer or like the real-time personalization Optimizely offers.

-Google Optimize’s native integration with Google Analytics allows you to perform funnel analysis and gauge engagement to determine needed improvements.
+Google Optimize’s native integration with Google Analytics allows you to perform website funnel analysis and gauge engagement to determine needed improvements.
 You can also run A/B, multivariate, and split URL tests against Google Analytics goals to learn what boosts conversions.
 Google Optimize helps you gather website-wide results, not just insights into landing page performance.
 However, Optimizely further extends testing to websites and to other platforms like apps and OTT.

 Google Optimize helps you create Google Ad landing pages, then boost conversions via testing.
 Their visual editor makes for easy designing, even without coding skills.
 You can edit any webpage element, even dynamic ones and across all devices.
 However, Optimizely extends optimization further to websites and experiences like OTT or apps.
 While Google Optimize doesn’t offer Optimizely’s phased rollout, it does alert you to problems before test launch.